JacobStudstill/Final-R-Programming/README.md

 I used the external library ggplot to help with plotting the data.

 4. What metadata fields are included in the DESCRIPTION file? <br> <br>
-Package, Type, Title, Version, Authors, Description, Install, License, Encoding, LazyData, RoxygenNote
+Package, Type, Title, Version, Authors, Description, Imports, License, Encoding, LazyData, RoxygenNote

 5. What license does the package use? <br> <br>
 MIT License was used.